Germoe/hit-predictor/project_report.md

 Energy and Acousticness are not necessarily opposite sides of the same relationship but both of them share a drastic change.
 Energy on one end has enjoyed a meteoric rise in the 1980s, acousticness has dropped drastically in the 1980s, variability and median in acousticness have recently picked back up while energy has started to drop in recent years.
 Unfortunately, our analysis of the negative relationship between these two features is limited as Spotify does not release a detailed break-down of their features.

+My assumption is that the visible drop in Acousticness in the mid 1970s is marking the introduction of Synthesizers and meteoric rise of more electronically infused music in subsequent decades.

-In both cases we seem to be looking at one or several bigger trends as hits and non-hits are moving in the same direction but with hits having fewer variability it looks like these two features could carry a lot of explanatory information especially for the period between 1980s and 2000s.
-The overlap between hits and non-hits is much larger before or after the period just mentioned.
+In both cases we seem to be looking at one or several bigger trends as Hits and Non-Hits are moving in the same direction but with Hits having fewer variability it looks like these two features could carry a lot of explanatory information especially for the period between 1980s and 2000s.
+The overlap between Hits and Non-Hits is much larger before or after the period just mentioned.

 <div>
 <table border="1" class="dataframe">